mrblue223/TryHackMe/Lo-Fi/write_up.md

 ![Alt text for the image](webpage.png)

-## Look at the vulnrable part of the source code, Local File Inclusion (LFI)
+## Look at the vulnrable part of the source code, for Local File Inclusion (LFI)

 ![Alt text for the image](vuln.png)